 As mentioned above, we rarely suggest implants for sculpting the buttocks because it usually doesn’t make surgical sense.
 Whenever possible, we find the amount of fat we need from other areas of the body.
 Worse case scenario: we may ask a patient to gain some weight and come back for the surgery.

 How We Minimize Patient Risk

 In capable hands, the risks of a Brazilian Butt Lift are minimal.
-They can be further reduced if you choose a board-certified plastic surgeon with years of experience performing this specific type of surgery.
+They can be further reduced if you choose a plastic surgeon with years of experience performing this specific type of surgery.
 Numbers count!
 Ask your surgeon how often he performs this procedure and asks to see results.
 At Austin-Weston, our track record with Brazilian Butt Lifts is impeccable—and that track record is not due to luck.
 We have carefully taken the time to implement the policies and procedures we know reduce complications for our patients.

 A few of the precautions our surgeons take to reduce risks include:

 - We perform all surgeries in our sterile surgical facility.